aHDPik/mikrotik-openvpn-client/README.md

 Enable docker containers on you Mikrotik using official documantation: https://help.mikrotik.com/docs/display/ROS/Container

 ### Prepaire the config file(s)
 Prepaire the working openvpn config/configs (with all cert files if required).
-You can test your config on any linux openvpvn.
+You can test your config on any linux openvpn.
-Put the config/configs in a separate directory.
-This image will scan this directory for *.ovpn and *.conf files and bring a separate tunnel for each config found.
+Put the config(s) in a separate directory.
+This container will scan this directory for *.ovpn and *.conf files and bring a separate tunnel for each config found.
-If user/password authentification is required for your tunnel, you need to create a separate file with credentials and put it's name to 'auth-user-pass' directive of openvpn config.
+If user/password authentification is required for your tunnel, you need to create a separate file with credentials and put it's name to 'auth-user-pass' directive of openvpn config (refer to config exmaples).

 ### Running the container
 Put directory containing openvpvn config files (and all other cert/auth files) to you mikrotik storage (internal or USB).